jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 CRI_XCBC
 - legacy software fabric of the XSEDE project as an early working deployement of a full HPC stack using Ansible
-- provides our foundation for working with cluster environments
+- provides our foundation for working with cluster environments the CRI_XCBC project's Ansible code repository.
+This reposity was built to deploy an OpenHPC cluster with enhancements intended to simplify workload migration between local HPC cluster and national resources.

 Datacenter as the computer